DVA’S SRI LANKA PROJECT UPDATES

 No gift is too small.

-Imagine a world in which animals are not considered food, a world in which Buddhist communities around the world are setting a shining example.
-Make your GIFT to DVA now so that you can say you were part of that achievement.
+Imagine a world in which animals are not considered food and do not suffer so terribly in their shortened lives before being slaughtered.
+Imagine a world in which Buddhist communities around the world are setting a shining example.
+Make your GIFT to Dharma Voices for Animals now so that you can say you were part of that achievement.

 DVA is a tax-exempt charitable organization under section 501(c)(3) of the U.S. Internal Revenue Code and is eligible to receive tax-deductible contributions.